dksbad/scripte/README.md

 # scripte
-Just a place to put scripts to do some jobs on a linux servers
+Just a place to put scripts for Linux fileserver maintanance